PRESIDENT

 in responding to regulatory

-potential fines for cement plants using hazardous waste fuel.
+allegations and potential fines for cement plants using hazardous waste

 - Evaluated